AliKazmierczak/hooverToy/README.md

 # Description
 This is a simple simulation of an imaginary robotic hoover navigating with given directions around an imaginary room with established dimentions.
-Although it wasn't required - this simulation checks whether the imaginary hoover is in the room at the start.

 # Table of contents
     * Installation/Setup